tresoldi/dafsa/DESIGN.md

 ### 6.6 `Fst`

+**The representation needed no new core, which is the finding of this milestone.** A transition carries an input and an output symbol, and a *pair of tokens is itself a token*: hashable, and so something an `Alphabet` can number.
+An `Fst` is therefore an ordinary `Automaton` over an alphabet of pairs, and inherits minimization, counting, compaction and export unchanged.
+It also means core determinism is one transition per *pair*, not per input — which is exactly the ambiguity a transducer is allowed to have, and why `apply()` returns a list.

+Three decisions worth recording, each a limit rather than a feature:

+- **The composition filter has two states, not three.** The textbook filter is usually given as three, forbidding a right-alone move after a left-alone one *and* the reverse.
+Implemented literally that loses the path entirely when one side deletes while the other inserts — a test caught it on `("ab" -> "m") o ("m" -> "xy")`, which composed to nothing.
+Exactly one of the two orders must be allowed, not neither: right-alone moves come before left-alone ones within a run, and the two filter states are "may still move right alone" and "may not".
+- **`compose` refuses an ambiguous result** rather than determinizing it.
+If two composed paths carry the same input and output out of one state, resolving them means weighted determinization, which is a different algorithm and out of scope.
+The error names the pair.
+- **`project` is unweighted.** Projection collapses paths that shared a side, and reconciling their weights is the same weighted determinization.
+Dropping the weights is honest; carrying one arbitrary path's is not.

+Projection needed subset construction, and subset construction produces a DFA that is not minimal, so milestone 7 also added **Revuz minimization** (`_algorithms.minimize`) — settle states in reverse topological order, merge on signature.
+The dictionary structures do not need it, since they minimize as they insert, but it now provides a strong independent check on them: minimizing a `Trie` must produce exactly the `Dafsa` that the incremental construction builds, by an entirely different route, and a property test asserts it does.

 Acyclic weighted transducer.
 Transitions carry `(input_symbol, output_symbol, weight)` with `EPSILON = -1` permitted on either side.
 Built from aligned sequence pairs; minimized by the same register discipline over `(final, final_weight, sorted (in, out, target, weight))`.